 Epithelantha micromeris var. polycephala, Epithelantha polycephala, Epithelantha greggii subsp. polycephala

-Epithelantha micromeris subsp. polycephala is a small cactus that grows in clusters, up to 4 inches (10 cm) in diameter, of up to 100 stems.
+Epithelantha micromeris subsp. polycephala is a small cactus that grows in clusters of up to 100 stems.
 Each stem is up to 0.8 inches (2 cm) in diameter and up to 10 inches (25 cm) long.
 The spines are short, grayish-white, or reddish.
-The flowers are pinkish-white and appear from late winter to early spring.
+Flowers are pinkish-white and appear from late winter to early spring.

 USDA hardiness zones 8b to 11b: from 15 °F (−9.4 °C) to 50 °F (+10 °C).